On the number of independent solutions of algebraic differential equations: Higher order equations - the Kumbhakar-Srinivasan conjecture

 One might notice that the result of \cite{kumbhakar2025strongly} seems to rely on classification results for algebraic group actions, which we have not explicitly appeared in our proof above (e.g. the results of \cite{Kaga, popov1973classification, popov1975classification, cantat2018algebraic}).
 The uses of these results build towards understanding the relationship between an algebraic group $G$ on an algebraic variety $V$ in various terms and situations, but typically understanding the extremal cases in which $V$ is a minimal homogeneous spaces of $G$ as in \cite[Section 8]{cantat2018algebraic} and $G$ is a differential Galois group.

-Any appearance of the absence of such specific results in our above proof is a red herring; the result of \cite{freitag2025finite} we apply above rely on the proof of the Borovik-Cherlin conjecture, which is of a similar (but more general) flavor as the above results.
-The conjecture is most commonly stated in terms of \emph{generic transitivity}, but we give the equivalent formulation in terms of bounding the dimension of the group $G$, which implies the necessary bounds on the minimal homogeneous spaces of given groups.
-For algebraic groups in characteristic zero, the conjecture was proved in \cite{freitag2023bounding}, in which it is shown that for a faithful primitive action of an algebraic group $G$ on an algebraic variety $V$, the dimension of $G$ is at most $\dim (V) (\dim (V) +2).$ This was generalized to differential algebraic group actions on differential algebraic varieties in \cite{freitag2025finite}.
-The key bound being applied by Kumbhakar and Srinivasan \cite[3.03]{kumbhakar2025strongly} follows from a special case of the Borovik-Cherlin conjecture; this special case follows from the work of \cite{freitag2023bounding}.
+Any appearance of the absence of such specific results in our above proof is a red herring; the result of \cite{freitag2025finite} we apply above relies on the proof of the Borovik-Cherlin conjecture, which is of a similar (but more general) flavor as the above results.
+For algebraic groups in characteristic zero, the conjecture was proved in \cite{freitag2023bounding}.
+This was generalized to differential algebraic group actions on differential algebraic varieties in \cite{freitag2025finite}.
+An examination in the work of Kumbhakar and Srinivasan \cite[\S5]{kumbhakar2025strongly} shows that the key bounds they use follow from a special case of the Borovik-Cherlin conjecture, namely when $\dim V\leq 4$ (which is the case they are able to prove).
+We note that this special case follows from the work of \cite{freitag2023bounding}.